 14. Install apps on the internal memory

 Smartphones with little internal memory would go out breath after only hearing this.
-But having around 16GB of internal memory is pretty standard, even in the case of some budget Android phones.
+But having around 16GB of internal memory is pretty standard, even in the case of many budget Android phones.

 The reason why I am telling you to install apps on the internal memory is that it’s considerably faster and reliable than most external SD cards.
 And that’s probably one of the reasons why premium smartphones like iPhone and Pixel don’t have an SD card slot.
 Although, device security is another important reason to ditch the slot.